A Kakeya maximal function estimate in four dimensions using planebrushes: Abstract

 \section{Abstract}

-We obtain an improved Kakeya maximal function estimate in $\mathbb{R}^4$ using a new geometric argument called the planebrush.
+We obtain an improved Kakeya maximal function estimate and improved Kakeya Hausdorff dimension estimate in $\mathbb{R}^4$ using a new geometric argument called the planebrush.
 A planebrush is a higher dimensional analogue of Wolff's hairbrush, which gives effective control on the size of Besicovitch sets when the lines through a typical point concentrate into a plane.
 When Besicovitch sets do not have this property, the existing trilinear estimates of Guth-Zahl can be used to bound the size of a Besicovitch set.
-In particular, we establish a maximal function estimate in $\mathbb{R}^4$ at dimension $\dimBoundDecimal.$ As a consequence, every Besicovitch set in $\mathbb{R}^4$ must have Hausdorff dimension at least $\dimBoundDecimal.$
+In particular, we establish a maximal function estimate in $\mathbb{R}^4$ at dimension $\maxmlBoundDecimal$, and we prove that every Besicovitch set in $\mathbb{R}^4$ must have Hausdorff dimension at least $\dimBoundDecimal.$